How to Convert MBR to GPT or GPT to MBR Without Data Loss?

 And you have successfully converted between the partition tables.

-Option #3: Using Disk Management Tool
+Option #3: Converting Disk Partition Table of GPT to MBR or MBR to GPT Using Disk Management Tool

 First, open Disk Management and find the disk you want to convert.
 Right-click on each of the partitions on the disk and select “Delete Volume.”
 Repeat this procedure until all partitions have been removed from the disk.